XSSpark/l4re_wiki/LinuxVM.md

 ### aarch64 toolchain

-As you will be building for aarch64, you are going to need the aarch64 build tools.
+As you will be building for aarch64, you are going to need the aarch64 build tools for both gcc and g++.
 The easiest option is to get a ready-to-use toolchain from [Linaro](https://releases.linaro.org/components/toolchain/binaries/latest-7/aarch64-linux-gnu/) or from your distribution.
 Examples in this tutorial were tested with Linaro GCC 6.3-2017.05 and 7.3-2018.05 and assume that a functionally equivalent toolchain